TrailerVote/slate/source/index.html.md

 ```

 For enabling the remote notifications capability, start by calling the `[[TVTrailerVoteFactory sharedFactory] enablePushNotificationsWithDeviceID:]`/`TVTrailerVoteFactory.shared().enablePushNotifications(withDeviceID:)` method.
 The `deviceID` parameter is the hexadecimal string retrieved from the device token provided by the iOS in your application's delegate class `-application:didRegisterForRemoteNotificationsWithDeviceToken:`/ `application(_:didRegisterForRemoteNotificationsWithDeviceToken:)` method.

+> Forwarding the received remote notification payload to the SDK

 ```objective_c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions